13 Ways to Add a Forum to WordPress With Minimal Fuss

 Beyond the obvious community-building aspects of hosting a forum on your site, adding one also has some great benefits for search engine optimization.
 Each time a user creates a new post, a new page of content is generated on your site.
 It’s probably not going to be the most optimized page ever but those specific queries like “How do I make quiche in a CrockPot?” give you a chance to rank for long tail keywords, which is nothing to sneeze at.

-In fact, according to a Google report cited by Interact, 50-70% of all searches have no exact keyword match and 15-20% are brand new, which means the more pages of user-generated content you have on your site, the more likely it is you’ll capture some of those long tail, off-the-wall, once in a blue moon searches.
+In fact, according to Google reports, 50-70% of all searches have no exact keyword match and 15-20% are brand new, which means the more pages of user-generated content you have on your site, the more likely it is you’ll capture some of those long tail, off-the-wall, once in a blue moon searches.
 SEO shouldn’t be your only reason for creating a forum, of course, but it’s worth mentioning, nonetheless.

 Why Forums Are Pretty Awesome